[Part 2 in a series, “Ask the Right Questions to Get the Right Remodeler - Here's What to Say”]

 Here in Part 2, you start making calls.

-BONUS: we're about to give you a handy list of actual questions to ask!
+BONUS: we're about to give you a handy list of actual questions to ask, a free script to use, from your friends at Handyworks Remodeling and Design:

 PRINT THIS PAGE...It's your script: Take notes as you talk with remodelers.
 Use one page for each remodeler.